-I hope these tips not only help, but also make you a little bit less stressed about venturing outside of your regular routine.
+However, if you want to build muscle on vacation, I hope these tips help.
+I also hope they help ease the stress of venturing outside of your regular bulking routine.
 The worst thing is getting into a good healthy lifestyle and then thinking that you can’t take your body anywhere anymore.
 You can.
 A strong healthy body is less fragile and more versatile than a weak one.

 If you have any questions, tips, success stories, horror stories—who doesn’t love travelling horror stories?—just drop them bellow.

 Have a great vacation, man!